rajgupta-github/Data-science-resources/README.md

 6. Use effective ways of working - Use Github for deploying and maintaining code, Use Docker for containerisation
 7. Communicate effectively - improve art of story telling
+8. Networking with Data Science Teams in my company and network

 ## Machine Learning